feloy/ko-builder/README.md

 - Edit the manifest `ko-builder.yaml` to change:

   - the value of the `REPOSITORY` environment variable with the repository from which you want to get sources to build,
+  - the value of `CHECKOUT` with the branch / commit to checkout (`master` if you are not sure),
-  - the value of `CONFIG_VALUE` with the path into the repository containing manifests of Kubernetes resources, including Deployment resources with an `image` field compatible with [ko](https://github.com/google/ko).
+  - the value of `CONFIG_PATH` with the path into the repository containing manifests of Kubernetes resources, including Deployment resources with an `image` field compatible with [ko](https://github.com/google/ko).

 - Start the builder: